alphagov/digitalmarketplace-paas-route-service/README.md

 This is an Nginx application which acts as a proxy for all Digital Marketplace PaaS applications and provides an authentication layer.

+The router app also handles:

+- IP restrictions for admin pages
+- robots.txt
+- rate limiting
+- 'maintenance' mode (routing all requests to a static page)
+- gzip settings

 ## Testing nginx changes locally

 To test changes to the nginx configuration, use Docker and `docker-compose` to build a new router image.